107 matches [1967-1996; 1998-2022]

-Much is owed to Parramatta for Penrith’s promotion to the first division, albeit in the power of self-interest.
+Much is owed to Parramatta for Penrith’s admission to the premiership, albeit in the power of self-interest.
 It made a successful push to the NSW Rugby League in 1966 for the Panthers to be promoted ahead of the preferred Wentworthville bid, whom Parramatta feared would cut a slice into their junior league if they were promoted.

-The admission of Penrith into the Sydney premiership created a local western Sydney derby between the two clubs, given that Penrith is a 30 kilometre drive up the Great Western Highway from Parramatta.
+The admission of Penrith into the Sydney premiership automatically created a new western Sydney rivalry between the two clubs, given that Penrith is a 30 kilometre drive up the Great Western Highway from Parramatta.

 Their first meeting was during the 1967 pre-season competition, with the Panthers winning a tight 6-5 match at Cumberland Oval in the group stage.